Illinois / Saint Clair County

 What is the weather like in Dupo, IL year-round?

-Dupo enjoys four distinct seasons, with warm summers reaching highs near 89°F and winters dipping to 23°F. The area receives about 40 inches of rain annually and experiences sunshine 56% of the year, offering residents a good mix of sunny and rainy days.
-This climate supports a variety of outdoor activities throughout the year.
+Dupo experiences four distinct seasons, with warm summers reaching highs of 89°F and cold winters dipping to 23°F. The area receives about 41 inches of rainfall annually and enjoys sunshine on 56% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter